rhdpin/lazyfetcher/README.md

 * Download the latest game of given team
 * Get the stream URL to be used by a video player

-The application is still very basic with fixed settings.
+The application is still very basic with fixed settings and supports NHL feeds.
 See also similar (Rust made) application, [LazyStream](https://github.com/tarkah/lazystream), which is more configurable, but doesn't support downloading yet.

 ## Requirements
-* OS: Windows (x86/x64)/ MacOS / Linux (x64/ARMv7)
+* OS: Windows (x86/x64) / MacOS / Linux (x64/ARMv7)
 * [.NET Core 3.0](https://dotnet.microsoft.com/download/dotnet-core/3.0) runtime (and SDK if also building)
 * [Streamlink](https://github.com/streamlink/streamlink)
 * [go-mlbam-proxy](https://github.com/jwallet/go-mlbam-proxy)